 Dr. Marla Shapiro is a developmental neuropsychologist with 25 years of clinical experience in schools, hospitals, clinics, universities and private practice, in both non-profit and for-profit organizations.
-Common-sense and compassion combine with science and an evidence-based approach in her work with individuals, families, organizations and teams.
+Common-sense and compassion combine with science and an evidence-based approach in her work with individuals, families, organizations and teams, and in community presentations.

-Professional credentials: Georgia Licensed Psychologist • Nationally Certified School Psychologist • RRCA Certified Running Coach • Credentialed ImPACT Consultant.
+Professional credentials: Georgia and Iowa Licensed Psychologist • Nationally Certified School Psychologist • National Register of Health Service Psychologists • Fellow, National Academy of Neuropsychology • RRCA Certified Running Coach • Former Credentialed ImPACT Consultant.

 Highlights of her professional experiences include: